JohnCoene/chirp/website/blog/2019-02-21-beta-version.md

 ## Roadmap

 There is still much to be added to Chirp, namely in the substance, the platform has the potential to be much more insightful than it is now.
-Though the very first thing to do is refactoring.
+Though the very first thing to do is refactoring and some bug fixing.

 One core feature that will require a lot of work but I thing could bring a lot is a plugin system to enable adding other visualisations.
 Currently, like most R packages, the only way someone can make additions to the platform is by making a pull a request which implies two things: